 \subsection{Decaying properties of the sectorized propagators in the direct space}

-In this section we study the decaying behaviors of the free propagators in the direct space.
-First of all, define the dual coordinates to the momentum $k^{a}$, $a=1,2,3$, as: \be x^{(1)}:=x_+=\pi(x_1/3+x_2/\sqrt3), x^{(2)}:=x_-=\pi(-x_1/3+x_2/\sqrt3), x^{(3)}=x_++x_-. \ee Only two coordinates among the three are independent.
+In this section we study the decay of the free propagators in the direct space.
+First of all, define the dual coordinates to the momentum $k^{a}$, $a=1,2,3$, as: \be x^{(1)}:=x_+=\pi(x_1/3+x_2/\sqrt3), x^{(2)}:=x_-=\pi(-x_1/3+x_2/\sqrt3), x^{(3)}=x_++x_-. \ee \begin{notation} In the following we shall use $(k^{(a)},k^{(b)})$ and $(q^{(a)},q^{(b)})$, $a,b=1,2,3$, $a\neq b$, to indicate the momentum and quasi momentum with sector indices $(s^{(a)},s^{(b)})$, whose dual variables are $(x^{(a)},x^{(b)})$. \end{notation}

-\begin{notation} In the following we shall use $(k^{(a)},k^{(b)})$ and $(q^{(a)},q^{(b)})$ to indicate the momentum and quasi momentum whose corresponding factors $t^{(a)}$ and $t^{(b)}$ are the ones that we will slice.
-The dual variables to this pair of variables are $(x^{(a)},x^{(b)})$ and the corresponding sector indices are $s^{(a)}$ and $s^{(b)}$, respectively.
-The convention for the values of the indices is always $a,b=1,2,3$ and $a\neq b$. \end{notation}